 The Sous Vide Bag -Two Options:

-1. Use a food saver bag and the machine to seal and remove the air.
+- Use a food saver machine to seal and remove the air.

-I like using the normal Ziplock bags because they are cheaper and work easily.
+- Use normal Ziploc bags.
+Key reason: they’re cheaper and they work.
 No machines to remove the air needed.

-Cut the ribs in half.
+Proceed by cutting the ribs in half.
 I like cutting them on the backside/rib side.
+It’s easier to see what you’re cutting into. #safer

-Season the ribs with your favorite dry rub – I like the 2 Gringo’s Chupacabra Dry Rub – Sold Here – I like adding a little bit of soy sauce as well.
+Season the ribs with your favorite dry rub – I like the 2 Gringo’s Chupacabra Dry Rub – Also like adding a little bit of soy sauce as well.

-Set the sous vide machine temperature to 140 degrees.
+Set the sous vide machine temperature to 140 degrees to begin

-Place the sous vide bag into the water.
+The Ziploc bag has the ribs located at the bottom of the bag.
+Holding the bag, lower it into the water making sure to keep the opening at the top away from the water.
 As the bag submerges the air is pushed out.
 Once the air is out, seal the bag.

-When it comes to purchasing Pork here what the USDA has to say about it:
+When it comes to purchasing Pork here’s what the USDA has to say about it:

 Pork is not graded with USDA quality grades as it is generally produced from young animals that have been bred and fed to produce more uniformly tender meat.
 Appearance is an important guide in buying fresh pork.
 Look for cuts with a relatively small amount of fat over the outside and with meat that is firm and grayish pink in color.
 For best flavor and tenderness, meat should have a small amount of marbling.

-- 1 rack Baby Back Ribs 0r Spare Ribs / remove membrane
+- 1 Rack Baby Back Ribs 0r Spare Ribs

 - 1 tbsp Sea Salt